VirtualFlyBrain/VFB2/content/en/docs/Tutorials/vfb-mcp-guide.md

 ## Next Steps

 - **Explore the tool:** Visit [vfb3-mcp.virtualflybrain.org](https://vfb3-mcp.virtualflybrain.org/)
+- **Endpoint reference:** See the [MCP Server API page](/docs/apis/mcp/) for the endpoint, transport and source repository at a glance
 - **Read more about NBLAST:** See our [NBLAST concepts page](/docs/concepts/nblast)
 - **Learn about VFB APIs:** Check our [API overview](/docs/tutorials/apis/vfb_api_overview)
 - **Browse VFB directly:** Visit the main [Virtual Fly Brain site](https://virtualflybrain.org/)